SuperOfficeDocs/superoffice-docs/docs/diary/howto/entity/accept-invitation-entity.md

 If you analyze the above code, you can see that we have jumped out of our loop that traverses the returned records.
 That is because, in the beginning, we have set ourselves an assumption that we are going to accept the first invitation in the returned list.

-Finally, we have used the `AppointmentMatrix` to accept the invitation we retrieved.
+Finally, we have used the [AppointmentMatrix][3] to accept the invitation we retrieved.
 The matrix is used in the NetServer to deal with various kinds of invitations that exist in the SuperOffice application.

 > [!NOTE]
 > By default, the `InvitationProvider` will filter out only the appointment that follows under the following status definitions.
 The NetServer has done this since you want to accept only the appointments that have the following status definitions: